isabella232/magento-learn.en/help/free-video-library/mage-talk-series.md

 ---
 title: MageTalk Series
 Description: In these video series, you will know more about the GDPR, preparations, hack and tricks about how to pass any test, coding best practices, and a bit more about situation-based certification exam questions.
-feature: Landing Pages
+feature: Video Pages
-topics:
+topics: documents
-kt: 100000
+kt: 5575, 5576, 5577, 5578, 5579
-doc-type: feature video
+doc-type: feature-video
-activity: use
+activity: understand
-team: DOC
+team: MagentoU
 ---
 # MageTalk Series